-Charitable contributions are getting more scrutiny from the Internal Revenue Service (IRS), so if you claim them as itemized deductions be sure you have written acknowledgement from the charitable organizations for contributions of $250 or more.
+Charitable contributions are getting more scrutiny from the Internal Revenue Service (IRS), so if you claim them as itemized deductions be sure you have written acknowledgment from the charitable organizations for contributions of $250 or more.
 The letter must include the name of the organization, description of the property or cash contributed, the value of any goods or services received in exchange for the contribution or the statement “no goods or services were received” and the date of the contribution.
 Contributions can only be claimed if they are made to qualified organizations.
 Use the IRS Exempt Organizations Select Check website to confirm that an organization is qualified.
 If the organization isn’t listed, you can contact the organization and ask for its most recent 501(c)(3) determination letter.
 If your contribution is for less than $250 be sure to keep a precise record to support your donation, such as a photo or list of what you gave, when and to whom (for example, if you drop clothing off in a bin).

 3. New Due Dates for Some Returns

 Some information forms that taxpayers need in order to file their tax returns may have different due dates than your individual tax return.
 Visit the IRS's website for more information.

-Receiving updated Forms 1099, Schedules K-1 and other information forms after you've already filed, are a major reason that taxpayers have to file amended tax returns.
-Know that if you find yourself in a situation where you receive corrected information returns after filing their taxes will not have to amend their return if the error is no more than $100 in income or no more than $25 in withholding or backup withholding.
-Information returns with these de minimis errors will be considered as having been filed with the correct information and the IRS won't penalize you.
+Receiving updated Forms 1099, Schedules K-1 and other information forms after you've already filed, are a major reason that taxpayers file amended tax returns.
+Know that if you find yourself in a situation where you receive corrected information returns after filing, you do not have to amend your return if the difference is no more than $100 in income or no more than $25 in withholding or backup withholding.
+Information returns with these "de minimis" errors will be considered as having been filed with the correct information and the IRS won't penalize you.

 5. Don’t Overlook Disaster Losses

-If you suffered a loss in a federally declared disaster area, or a casualty or theft loss in another situation, the losses can generally be taken as itemized deductions on your tax return, although you can no longer deduct just any loss due to theft or disaster – it must have been the result of a federally declared disaster.
-The loss must relate to your home, household items or vehicles.
-The amount you can deduct is reduced by any salvage value of your property and any insurance payment you received.
-Usually these losses are deducted on Schedule A of Form 1040 for the year in which they occurred although they may be taken in the year before the disaster.
+If you suffered a loss in a federally declared disaster area, the loss can generally be taken as an itemized deduction on your tax return, although you can no longer deduct just any loss due to theft or disaster – it must have been the result of a federally declared disaster.
+The loss must relate to your home, household items or vehicles and the amount you can deduct is reduced by any salvage value of your property and any insurance payment you received.
+Usually these losses are deducted on Schedule A of Form 1040 for the year in which they occurred although they may be taken in the year before the disaster if applicable.
 And, if your casualty loss is greater than your income, check to see if you qualify for a net operating loss.
 You don’t have to be a business to qualify for a net operating loss under these circumstances.

 6. ID Theft Still a Big Risk

 Tax season is bonus time for identity thieves.
 Vigilantly protect your personal and financial information.
 Never send your tax return information to a tax preparer electronically unless it’s encrypted or is being submitted to the preparer through a secure portal.
 Shred draft copies of your tax return.
 Be wary of phishing scams that may take the form of a phone call, email, text or post on your social media account from an institution you’d normally trust.
 The IRS’s first contact with a taxpayer is always with a mailed letter, so if you get a call from someone claiming to be the IRS out of the blue, it's a scam – hang up and don't give any personal information.

 7. Private Debt Collectors on the Job

-The IRS, as mandated by a 2015 law, will begin to use private debt collectors this year for certain overdue federal tax bills.
-Taxpayers whose tax debts are turned over to the debt collection agencies will receive a letter from the IRS to let them know, and the debt collection agency will send another letter confirming that it is responsible for collecting the debt.
+One relatively new change is that the IRS does now use private debt collectors for certain overdue federal tax bills.
+If your tax debt is turned over to the debt collection agencies, you will receive a letter from the IRS, and the debt collection agency will send another letter confirming that it is responsible for collecting the debt.
 The collection agencies are allowed to identify themselves as IRS contractors and must follow the rules under the Fair Debt Collection Practices Act.
 Any checks should be paid to the U.S. Treasury, not the private debt collection agency.
 If you have an outstanding federal tax bill, consider contacting the IRS to apply for an online payment agreement, to make an offer in compromise or to request a temporary delay in collection.
 It’s often wise to consult a tax professional who has experience with these programs if you’re in this situation.

 Taxpayers who use an Individual Taxpayer Identification Number (ITIN) may need a new one.
-ITINs expire if not used on a federal tax return at least once every three years.
-And, beginning in 2017, all ITINs issued prior to 2013 will have to be renewed on a rolling renewal schedule.
+ITINs expire if not used on a federal tax return at least once every three years and all ITINs issued prior to 2013 will have to be renewed on a rolling renewal schedule.
 For 2019 (for 2020 filing year), ITINs with the middle digits 83, 84, 85, 86 and 87 will automatically expire if not renewed, so if you’re in this situation, submit your application for renewal (Form W-7) and the required documentation ASAP.
 Filing your tax return without a renewed ITIN or without the renewal application will result in an adjustment to your return as filed.
 The return will be processed, but no refunds will be issued and any exemptions or credits claimed on the return will be denied.
 If tax is owed as a result of these adjustments, interest and penalties may be due.
 Read more about expiring ITINs on the IRS website here.